Bay Area Minority Summer Clerkship Program (BAMSCP)

 Since 1990, BAMSCP has placed diverse, first-year law students in summer clerkships at a wide range of Bay Area legal employers.

-The Bay Area Minority Summer Clerkship Program (BAMSCP) is sponsored by the Santa Clara County Bar Association (SCCBA), Alameda County Bar Association (ACBA), and the Contra Costa Bar Association (CCCBA) to provide diverse, first-year law students with meaningful experience in law firms, government offices, and in-house legal departments that they might not otherwise be able to access.
+The Bay Area Minority Summer Clerkship Program (BAMSCP) is sponsored by the Santa Clara County Bar Association (SCCBA), with support by Alameda County Bar Association (ACBA), and the Contra Costa Bar Association (CCCBA) to provide diverse, first-year law students with meaningful experience in law firms, government offices, and in-house legal departments that they might not otherwise be able to access.
 This program is not a recruiting program, and employers and students have no expectation of further offers of employment.
 The program's most important objective is to increase the number of diverse attorneys in the hiring pipeline, giving them a better opportunity in subsequent years to be competitive for second-year clerkships and post law school employment.

 BAMSCP selects students for its program through an application process, which is based on writing skills and an interview.
 The interview is administered by a committee made up of practicing attorneys in Silicon Valley who select the best and brightest students.
 BAMSCP then matches students with employers based on their practice area interest.
 Participating employers then screen students to ensure a good fit.
 Placements are based on the mutual preferences of both employers and students.

 The SCCBA, in conjunction with Santa Clara University School of Law, founded the Program in 1990.
 That year, five first-year, diverse law students were placed in summer clerkships in five participating law firms.
 Since then, BAMSCP expanded its reach to numerous bar associations, law schools, and employers throughout the greater Bay Area.